 Different tactics can be used:

 If you are stuck with a lot of inventory, BOGO could be a good solution.
 But, you need to think about it before implementing it.
 Usually, there are two types of BOGO – free and a half-one.
 Customers get frustrated with a half-one BOGO since the deal always discounts the lower price.
-BOGO free, therefore, converts much better.
+BOGO-free, therefore, converts much better.
 Restaurants are usually going for this strategy.

 Percentage discounts are by far the most popular promotional pricing strategy.
 Oddly, percentages tend to convert better than flat numbers, even when the math shows that a customer would actually benefit more from such a discount.
 For example, having a 10% off always converts better than offering $5 off.

 Coupons are vouchers that hold a certain discount.
 TackleDirect, a company that sells fishing gear, has made an interesting move.
-They offered coupons to the customers who have abandoned a shopping cart.
+They offered coupons to customers who had abandoned a shopping cart.
 If we know that the average cart abandonment rate is nearly 70%, this is not so illogical anymore, right?

 It’s always nice to take the time to appreciate loyal customers.
 Customers usually have the opportunity to earn points that move them up to different tiers.
 The higher the tier, the bigger the benefits.
 However, you want to be careful here.
 The communication needs to be very clear and understandable.